CyberCactus64/youtube-mp3-downloader/README.md

 ### Put your favourite songs links in songs.txt and run the script :)

 ## FUTURE UPDATES:
+ - Control statement that verifies if songs.txt is empty
  - Add a GUI
  - Read songs from a playlist
  - Any ideas?